mii9000/das/readme.md

 # Objectives
 - Tracking - Changes using Drag n' Drop solutions are not trackable
 - Collaboration - Diagrams can be updated based on PRs
-- Single Source Of Truth - Its common to have documentation adjacent to source code then why not diagrams as well
+- Single Source Of Truth - Diagrams adjacent to documentation and source code in same repository

+# Setup
+- Run `setup-macos.sh`

 # C4 Model
 ### Requirements